ScrelliCopter/NeHe-SDL_GPU/README.md

 This lesson draws 50 (or 100 in "twinkle" mode) star particles with random colours; animated in a pretty concentric spiral.

-The current implementation instances the sprites using a storage buffer that contains each star's model-view matrix and colour, as all 100 stars are drawn in a single draw call.
-The approach used is still far from optimal and is also currently bugged on D3D12, so I may end up using a different approach later.
+With our modern shader-based pipeline we can simplify drawing the stars by moving the quad vertex/index buffers into the shader and only transforming the centre of each particle, the pipeline attributes can then be simplified down to just a point and a colour and all stars are drawn with a single instanced draw call.
+This also makes the star animation code easier to follow while retaining identical behaviour.

 ### Lesson 10: [Loading And Moving Through A 3D World](https://nehe.gamedev.net/tutorial/loading_and_moving_through_a_3d_world/22003/) ###
 Here it is, the ever infamous 3D world tutorial.
 Gaze in wonderment at the